RyanQueirozS/saciGL/docs/CONVENTIONS.md

 int adwadawhdkawj = 0; // AWFUL
 ```

-Hungarian notation can be used, but avoid using it unnecessarily.
-One example
-is `sa_TextureID` which represents a unsigned int32, this is good because it
-will be used in multiple places and will always represent the same thing.
-As a rule:
-- **DO NOT create types that will be used in few places**.
-- DO NOT overcomplicate the workings of a function
-    - Example:
-      ```c
-      AppleCount Get_Apple_Count(); //BAD.
-You should just return a integer, it's simpler...

-      int Get_Apple_Count(); // GOOD.
-      ```
 #### Enum Members

 Enum members should always begin with the enum name.
 Example: